ananeridev/credit-card-validation/README.md

 This is a complete project that validates credit card number using TDD strategy and template method design pattern

+## Depedencies

+For those who came from the youtube video this is the dependencies that I used:

+webpack, @nestjs/config, @nestjs/testing @types/jest ts-jest

 ## Installation

 ```bash